Zullo Investment Group Inc. Has $815,000 Holdings in Uber Technologies, Inc. (NYSE:UBER)

-Zullo Investment Group Inc. grew its holdings in shares of Uber Technologies, Inc. (NYSE:UBER – Free Report) by 3.1% during the third quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
-The institutional investor owned 17,727 shares of the ride-sharing company’s stock after purchasing an additional 525 shares during the period.
-Zullo Investment Group Inc.’s holdings in Uber Technologies were worth $815,000 at the end of the most recent quarter.
+Zullo Investment Group Inc. increased its position in shares of Uber Technologies, Inc. (NYSE:UBER – Free Report) by 3.1% during the 3rd quarter, according to its most recent filing with the Securities and Exchange Commission.
+The institutional investor owned 17,727 shares of the ride-sharing company’s stock after acquiring an additional 525 shares during the period.
+Zullo Investment Group Inc.’s holdings in Uber Technologies were worth $815,000 as of its most recent filing with the Securities and Exchange Commission.

-Other institutional investors and hedge funds have also recently made changes to their positions in the company.
-Horizon Investments LLC increased its stake in Uber Technologies by 2.3% in the second quarter.
-Horizon Investments LLC now owns 10,529 shares of the ride-sharing company’s stock valued at $455,000 after acquiring an additional 240 shares during the last quarter.
-Onyx Bridge Wealth Group LLC increased its stake in Uber Technologies by 2.9% in the third quarter.
-Onyx Bridge Wealth Group LLC now owns 8,689 shares of the ride-sharing company’s stock valued at $400,000 after acquiring an additional 245 shares during the last quarter.
-Ellevest Inc. increased its stake in Uber Technologies by 1.5% in the second quarter.
-Ellevest Inc. now owns 16,832 shares of the ride-sharing company’s stock valued at $727,000 after acquiring an additional 250 shares during the last quarter.
-Dynamic Advisor Solutions LLC increased its stake in Uber Technologies by 2.1% in the third quarter.
-Dynamic Advisor Solutions LLC now owns 12,348 shares of the ride-sharing company’s stock valued at $568,000 after acquiring an additional 253 shares during the last quarter.
-Finally, Raleigh Capital Management Inc. increased its stake in Uber Technologies by 66.5% in the second quarter.
+Other hedge funds have also added to or reduced their stakes in the company.
+Raleigh Capital Management Inc. increased its stake in Uber Technologies by 66.5% in the second quarter.
 Raleigh Capital Management Inc. now owns 651 shares of the ride-sharing company’s stock valued at $28,000 after acquiring an additional 260 shares during the last quarter.
-Institutional investors and hedge funds own 74.07% of the company’s stock.
+Householder Group Estate & Retirement Specialist LLC bought a new position in Uber Technologies in the third quarter valued at approximately $28,000.
+SOA Wealth Advisors LLC. increased its stake in Uber Technologies by 133.8% in the second quarter.
+SOA Wealth Advisors LLC. now owns 699 shares of the ride-sharing company’s stock valued at $30,000 after acquiring an additional 400 shares during the last quarter.
+Spotlight Asset Group Inc. bought a new position in Uber Technologies in the second quarter valued at approximately $33,000.
+Finally, Pacifica Partners Inc. bought a new position in Uber Technologies in the second quarter valued at approximately $34,000.
+74.07% of the stock is owned by institutional investors.

-In related news, CEO Dara Khosrowshahi sold 100,000 shares of the business’s stock in a transaction dated Tuesday, November 14th.
-The shares were sold at an average price of $52.84, for a total transaction of $5,284,000.00.
-Following the transaction, the chief executive officer now directly owns 1,016,243 shares in the company, valued at $53,698,280.12.
-The transaction was disclosed in a filing with the SEC, which can be accessed through the SEC website.
-In related news, insider Tony West sold 18,750 shares of the business’s stock in a transaction dated Friday, November 10th.
-The shares were sold at an average price of $51.40, for a total transaction of $963,750.00.
-Following the transaction, the insider now directly owns 181,339 shares in the company, valued at $9,320,824.60.
-The transaction was disclosed in a filing with the SEC, which can be accessed through the SEC website.
-Also, CEO Dara Khosrowshahi sold 100,000 shares of the business’s stock in a transaction dated Tuesday, November 14th.
-The stock was sold at an average price of $52.84, for a total transaction of $5,284,000.00.
-Following the transaction, the chief executive officer now owns 1,016,243 shares in the company, valued at $53,698,280.12.
+In other Uber Technologies news, insider Jill Hazelbaker sold 18,850 shares of the business’s stock in a transaction dated Tuesday, November 14th.
+The shares were sold at an average price of $53.01, for a total value of $999,238.50.
+Following the transaction, the insider now directly owns 109,009 shares in the company, valued at $5,778,567.09.
+The transaction was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
+In other Uber Technologies news, insider Jill Hazelbaker sold 18,850 shares of the business’s stock in a transaction dated Tuesday, November 14th.
+The shares were sold at an average price of $53.01, for a total value of $999,238.50.
+Following the transaction, the insider now directly owns 109,009 shares in the company, valued at $5,778,567.09.
+The transaction was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
+Also, CEO Dara Khosrowshahi sold 50,016 shares of the business’s stock in a transaction dated Tuesday, November 7th.
+The shares were sold at an average price of $50.00, for a total transaction of $2,500,800.00.
+Following the completion of the transaction, the chief executive officer now owns 1,266,227 shares in the company, valued at $63,311,350.
 The disclosure for this sale can be found here.
-Insiders sold a total of 187,616 shares of company stock valued at $9,747,789 over the last three months.
-Corporate insiders own 3.84% of the company’s stock.
+Over the last ninety days, insiders have sold 187,616 shares of company stock worth $9,747,789.
+3.84% of the stock is owned by insiders.

 Uber Technologies, Inc develops and operates proprietary technology applications in the United States, Canada, Latin America, Europe, the Middle East, Africa, and Asia excluding China and Southeast Asia.
 It operates through three segments: Mobility, Delivery, and Freight.
 The Mobility segment connects consumers with a range of transportation modalities, such as ridesharing, carsharing, micromobility, rentals, public transit, taxis, and other modalities; and offers riders in a variety of vehicle types, as well as financial partnerships products and advertising services.